Günter Wendt: McDonnell Aircraft

 Wendt offers his best wishes to astronaut Walter M. Schirra Jr., command pilot of the 1965 Gemini 6A mission, as he arrives in the white room atop Pad 19.

 As a McDonnell engineer, Wendt supervised spacecraft launch pad preparations at Cape Canaveral during the Mercury and Gemini crewed space programs beginning with the flight of Ham the chimpanzee in 1961.
-He came to be regarded as a welcomed good luck figure to the astronauts; always the last reassuring Earth-bound face the crew members saw, kidding with them and wishing them a successful flight as he directed completion of the complex pad close-out procedures just prior to launch.
+He came to be regarded as a familiar presence to the astronauts, serving as the final face that they would see and offering humorous remarks to decrease the stress that the astronauts felt.

 Wendt's was the final word for the launch tower white room team responsible for loading and securing the crewmen, ensuring that spacecraft instrumentation, switches and controls were correct for launch, and securing the hatch.
 Nobody touched anything without his permission.

 There is no reason to say I am narrow-minded.
 Just do it my way and you will have no problem at all.